carbon-language/carbon-lang/llvm/docs/Reference.rst

   Defines the LLVM intermediate representation and the assembly form of the different nodes.

+:doc:`Machine IR (MIR) Format Reference Manual <MIRLangRef>` A reference manual for the MIR serialization format, which is used to test LLVM's code generation passes.

+:doc:`Atomics`
+  Information about LLVM's concurrency model.

 :doc:`CompilerWriterInfo`
   A list of helpful links for compiler writers.

-:doc:`Machine IR (MIR) Format Reference Manual <MIRLangRef>` A reference manual for the MIR serialization format, which is used to test LLVM's code generation passes.
+:doc:`Extensions`
+  LLVM-specific extensions to tools and formats LLVM seeks compatibility with.

+:doc:`HowToSetUpLLVMStyleRTTI`
+  How to make ``isa<>``, ``dyn_cast<>``, etc. available for clients of your class hierarchy.

+:doc:`GetElementPtr`
+  Answers to some very frequent questions about LLVM's most frequently misunderstood instruction.

+:doc:`ScudoHardenedAllocator`
+  A library that implements a security-hardened `malloc()`.

+:doc:`GwpAsan`
+  A sampled heap memory error detection toolkit designed for production use.

 :doc:`YamlIO`
    A reference guide for using LLVM's YAML I/O library.

-:doc:`GetElementPtr`
-  Answers to some very frequent questions about LLVM's most frequently misunderstood instruction.

 ======================
 Command Line Utilities